Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Selection Guidelines for Geo-Replicated SMR Protocols

-\smallhead{Mapping of Optimal Protocols} These results are used to re-evaluate the optimal protocol for the full-response service similar to that in Section~\ref{sec:optimal-protocols-status-response}.
+These results are used to re-evaluate the optimal protocol for the full-response service similar to that in Section~\ref{sec:optimal-protocols-status-response}.
 Fig.~\ref{fig:exec_map} shows the corresponding results.
-Although Mencius and Domino demonstrated good performances in Section~\ref{sec:Status}, this result indicates that these protocols are not suitable for full-response services because of their long commit-to-execution delay.
+Although Mencius and Domino performed well in Section \ref{sec:Status}, this result indicates that these protocols are not suitable for full-response services due to their long commit-to-execution delay.
 These aspects must be considered to clarify the selection guidelines for SMR protocols, which is why we distinguish Mencius and Domino from the others in Figs.~\ref{fig:latency_vs_distance}--\ref{fig:latency_vs_slow}.